Mistakes happen, allegations happen faster.

 How Much Does Errors and Omissions Insurance Cost?

-Because every business is unique, no two E&O insurance policies are alike…and the same goes for their insurance premiums.
+Because every business is unique, no two E&O insurance policies are alike, and the same goes for their insurance premiums.

-The amount you pay for Errors and Omissions insurance depends on several factors, such as the size, nature, and location of your business.
+The amount you pay for errors and omissions insurance depends on several factors, such as the size, nature, and location of your business.
 Other factors, like claims history and coverage limits will affect the amount you pay.

-One way you can keep your Error and Omission insurance cost down is by providing your employees with thorough training to reduce mistakes (and therefore risk).
+One way you can keep your error and omission insurance cost down is by providing your employees with thorough training to reduce mistakes, and therefore risk.

-Professional Liability premiums are usually based on the number of employees you have.
+Professional liability premiums are usually based on the number of employees you have.
 The average cost is $500-1,000 per employee, but this is just an estimate.
 Other factors may raise or lower this cost.

 More important than cost, however, is the value of the policy you’re purchasing.
 Before you decide that E&O insurance “isn’t worth it,” take a few moments to think about whether you have enough money set aside to cover the legal costs of defending yourself in court in the event you are sued.